the History of Jews in Sicily: from the fall of jerusalem to THE present

 The Arabs treated the Jews with respect, which encouraged cooperation.
 At that time, the language of Sicilian Jews began to resemble Arabic more than Hebrew.

-Traces of Jewish culture remain in, for example, traditional dishes.
+Traces of Jewish culture remain, for example, in traditional dishes.
 However, the difference between Arab traditions is difficult to distinguish.

 According to some, even the famous Italian pizza was first invented by the Jews.
 Or that they were at least partly responsible for its invention.